pschool-in/curriculum/content/grammar/new-topics/clauses.md

 I wondered *if she was free*.(dependent clause)
-The boys *who misbehaved in the class* were suspended.(dependent clause) *We went for a walk* after the rain stopped. (independent clause) Untill the sun sets *I will stay out and play*. (independent clause)
+The boys *who misbehaved in the class* were suspended.(dependent clause) *We went for a walk* after the rain stopped. (independent clause) Until the sun sets *I will stay out and play*. (independent clause)
 ```

 ```
-This is the homework assignment *that you missed last week*.(dependent clause) *The movie was good* although it was too long. (independent clause) The teacher *who lives next door to Raj* is Mrs. Iyer. (dependent clause) Because the heavy rains knocked out the power, *school will be closed on friday*.(independent clause) *When I went to the zoo*, I looked at the animals.(Dependent clause)
+This is the homework assignment *that you missed last week*.(dependent clause) *The movie was good* although it was too long. (independent clause) The teacher *who lives next door to Raj* is Mrs. Iyer. (dependent clause) Because the heavy rains knocked out the power, *school will be closed on Friday*.(independent clause) *When I went to the zoo*, I looked at the animals.(Dependent clause)
 ```